Harden Castle

 Harden Castle is a 16th-century tower house, about 3.5 mi west of Hawick, Scottish Borders.
 It is alternatively known as Harden House or Harden Tower.

 The castle is situated strongly, above a deep ravine.

 History

 The castle, which succeeds an earlier tower which was destroyed about 1590, belonged to the Homes, but was purchased by the Scotts in 1501.

-Walter Scott of Harden, known as Auld Wat of Harden, was one of family.
+Walter Scott of Harden, known as Auld Wat of Harden, was one of this family.
 He was a Border Reiver, who married Mary, or Marion, Scott, known as ‘The Flower of Yarrow’, the events surrounding her being retold in the ballad The Dowie Dens o Yarrow.

 In the 18th century the family moved to Mertoun; the house was used as a farmhouse.
 It was restored and reoccupied during the 19th century.

 It became the seat of Lord Polwarth.

 Structure

 The castle incorporates a three-storey tower house; it was extended between 1680 and 1690, with internal changes also, and again when it was reoccupied.
 The additions were added on the north; so they have not changed the appearance of the south front.

 The original block was 74.25 ft (east to west) by 18.25 ft; the castle was extended 26.66 ft east in the refurbishment of 1680.

 Internal features include plaster ceilings, and fireplaces.

 In the grounds there is a bowling green, possibly dating from the 17th century, to the west of the house.
 And there is a sundial, originally at Dryburgh House, 4 ft high, with a square dial stone, a twisted shaft, and a moulded base.

 It is a category A listed building.